stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-MCP (Model Context Protocol) is a standard way for tools and AI assistants to talk to each other.
+MCP (Model Context Protocol) defines how an AI assistant can discover and use tools provided by another program.
-Instead of writing a different custom integration for every tool, an MCP server describes the operations it supports and the assistant can call them in a uniform way.
+This solves the problem of building a separate interface for every assistant and every tool.
+An MCP server lists the actions it supports, and the assistant can request one of those actions in the expected format.
-This makes it easier and safer to add new tools to systems like GitHub Copilot.
-Examples of what an MCP server might expose include file operations, such as listing and reading project files, and GitHub actions like searching issues or creating pull requests.
+For example, a server could allow Copilot to list and read files in a project.
+Another server could connect it to GitHub so it can search issues or create a pull request.

 ---